gnudrew/-difflib-InteractiveDictionary/README.md

 # -difflib-SmartDictionary

-An interactive English dictionary that returns definitions for words; detects spelling errors and guesses closest match.
+An interactive English dictionary app that returns definitions for words; detects spelling errors and guesses closest match.

 ### Packages used:
 > *difflib*